EDMONDS, WA AUTO ACCIDENT PERSONAL INJURY LAWYER PAUL HANSON

-FREE FIRST CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS
+FREE FIRST AUTO ACCIDENT CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS

-Injured in a car/auto accident not your fault?
-The at fault driver’s insurance company being unfair and difficult?
-Or your own insurance company?
-Get a very experienced car/auto accident injury lawyer to help you.
+Get a very experienced auto accident injury lawyer to help you.
 And get much better, quicker results.
-Call Edmonds car/auto accident injury lawyer Paul Hanson.
+Call Edmonds auto accident injury lawyer Paul Hanson.
 Call 425-778-7339.

-Attorney Hanson has 31 years experience helping Edmonds drivers and passengers injured in car/auto accidents not their fault.
+Attorney Hanson has 40+ years experience helping Edmonds drivers and passengers injured in car or auto accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
-Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
+Attorney Hanson and his very experienced paralegal team are able to get fair and prompt accident insurance claim settlements for injured clients.
 They will work hard to obtain a fair insurance claim settlement for you.

 Do not try to handle your auto accident injury claim without a lawyer.
-Hiring an experienced car/auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more $ money in your hands from the insurance company.
+Hiring an experienced car or auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more money in your hands from the auto liability insurance company.
 And a lot less aggravation for you.

-Contingency Attorney Fee only.
+Contingency Fee Only.
 If no insurance claim settlement obtained, then no attorney fee charged you (only case costs).
-Attorney fee charged ONLY if your auto insurance claim settles with the insurance company and you receive compensation $ money for your injuries.
+Attorney fee charged ONLY if your auto insurance claim settles with the auto liability insurance company and you receive compensation money for your injuries.

-If you are in a car/auto accident involving injuries or property damage, there are certain things you should follow.
-These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair $ compensation for your bodily injuries and property damages.
+If you are in a car or auto accident involving injuries or property damage, there are certain things you should follow.
+These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair compensation for your bodily injuries and property damages.

 1. If you are injured, immediately obtain needed medical treatment.